Martins3/bmbt/CONTRIBUTING.md

 2. use `git rebase` to merge code, commit message like `Merge pull request #5 from kernelrookie/grub` is annoying and distractive
     1. what's [`git rebase`](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase)
     2. [how to use it](https://stackoverflow.com/questions/16358418/how-to-avoid-merge-commit-hell-on-github-bitbucket)
+3. Don't commit code together with doc.
+Only doc or code.

 ## how to collaborate
 1. 新手更加应该参与到 review